qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 ..........

 ``Input layer`` [vector: line, polygon]
-  Vector layer in input
+  Vector layer in input.

 ``Maximum offset distance`` [number]
-  Maximum allowed offset distance between the original curve and the segmentized representation, in the layer units
+  Maximum allowed offset distance between the original curve and the segmentized representation, in the layer units.

   Default: *1.0*